Austin vs Charlotte

 Which city has higher STR taxes — Austin or Charlotte?

 Austin charges 15% Hotel Occupancy Tax (9% city + 6% state), while Charlotte charges ~15.25% combined (7.25% state+local sales + 8% Mecklenburg County room occupancy tax).
-Compare the full breakdown in the table above.
+Notably, Charlotte benefits from automatic platform tax collection, while hosts in Austin must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?